social-link-analytics-group-bsc/biohackathon-project-35/paper.md

 The "one-size-fits-all" view of medicine is no longer considered the paradigm; instead, it is well understood that the diversity of nature is reflected in our response to treatments.
 Precision medicine, in which treatments are tailored to individuals, only works if we have a proper understanding and exhaustive evidence of the underlying inter-individual differences, especially if it relies on the use of Artificial Intelligence (AI) [@cirillo_sex_2020]

-The successful application of AI to the health domain is a major achievement in science and technology [(2)](https://www.zotero.org/google-docs/?oluTgV).
-AI for health is particularly thriving in the domains of medical imaging and digital medicine, with successful applications in digital pathology [(3)](https://www.zotero.org/google-docs/?jZd2cL) and wearable technologies [(4)](https://www.zotero.org/google-docs/?wD29pu).
-To present, 64 AI-based medical devices and algorithms have been identified [(5)](https://www.zotero.org/google-docs/?eXCNvf).
-Moreover, as of February 2022, the ACR Data Science Institute AI Central reports a total of 160 FDA-cleared AI medical products related to radiology and imaging [(6)](https://www.zotero.org/google-docs/?cq1pZI), while ClinicalTrial.gov reports a total of 105 completed and 41 active AI-related clinical trials [(7)](https://www.zotero.org/google-docs/?rhyXeF).
+The successful application of AI to the health domain is a major achievement in science and technology [@rajpurkar_ai_2022].
+AI for health is particularly thriving in the domains of medical imaging and digital medicine, with successful applications in digital pathology [@baxi_digital_2022] and wearable technologies [@iqbal_advances_2021].
+To present, 64 AI-based medical devices and algorithms have been identified [@benjamens_state_2020].
+Moreover, as of February 2022, the ACR Data Science Institute AI Central reports a total of 160 FDA-cleared AI medical products related to radiology and imaging [@noauthor_ai_nodate], while ClinicalTrial.gov reports a total of 105 completed and 41 active AI-related clinical trials [@noauthor_clinicaltrialsgov_nodate].

 Such systems learn to perform specific tasks by processing extensive amounts of data produced and generally stored in large repositories and knowledge bases.
-In the area of human data collection, two of the largest databases worldwide are the database of Genotypes and Phenotypes (dbGaP) at the National Center for Biotechnology Information (NCBI) [(8)](https://www.zotero.org/google-docs/?sgt7GI) and the European Genome-phenome Archive (EGA) at the European Bioinformatics Institute (EBI) and the Centre for Genomic Regulation (CRG) [(9)](https://www.zotero.org/google-docs/?BAVPLF).
-As outlined by the FAIR Principles [(10)](https://www.zotero.org/google-docs/?0iEvHS), such resources are key to biomedical research, especially with AI applications, but only if they are well-maintained and efficiently operated through good data management practices.
+In the area of human data collection, two of the largest databases worldwide are the database of Genotypes and Phenotypes (dbGaP) at the National Center for Biotechnology Information (NCBI) [@noauthor_dbgap_nodate-1] and the European Genome-phenome Archive (EGA) at the European Bioinformatics Institute (EBI) and the Centre for Genomic Regulation (CRG) [@noauthor_ega_nodate].
+As outlined by the FAIR Principles [@noauthor_fair_nodate], such resources are key to biomedical research, especially with AI applications, but only if they are well-maintained and efficiently operated through good data management practices.
 Indeed, the quality and content of these data have an immense impact on what and how AI learns.
 The use of AI can produce discriminatory results and spread them throughout society if the data have biases, such as an inaccurate representation of some demographic groups or missing data.
-Concerns about the risk of AI to incur ethical issues have been recently pointed out, particularly in relation to sex and gender bias in AI [(1)](https://www.zotero.org/google-docs/?Ki9UQV).
+Concerns about the risk of AI to incur ethical issues have been recently pointed out, particularly in relation to sex and gender bias in AI [@cirillo_sex_2020].

 Taking as a reference the interpretation of Office for National Statistics (ONS) and the UK government, biological sex refers to the "biological aspects of an individual as determined by their anatomy, a product of their chromosomes, hormones, and their interactions".
-Whereas gender is a social construction which "is a personal, internal perception of oneself and so the gender category someone identifies with may not match the biological sex they were assigned at birth" [(11)](https://www.zotero.org/google-docs/?ToxB07).
+Whereas gender is a social construction which "is a personal, internal perception of oneself and so the gender category someone identifies with may not match the biological sex they were assigned at birth" [@noauthor_what_nodate].
 In June 2015, the NIH announced that sex as a biological variable must be part of research design and analysis in studies of vertebrate animals and humans (NOT-OD-15-102).
-Moreover, major granting agencies require sex and gender analysis to be integrated in research design [(12)](https://www.zotero.org/google-docs/?6gCcfl) although their inception followed different timelines (e.g. WHO was in 2002, whereas Korea was in 2021).
+Moreover, major granting agencies require sex and gender analysis to be integrated in research design [@noauthor_sex_nodate] although their inception followed different timelines (e.g. WHO was in 2002, whereas Korea was in 2021).
 Despite such requirements, the metadata associated with human data repositories are still relatively poorly accounted for.

 In this article, we evaluate the current sex bias in dbGaP and EGA.
 By analyzing the existence or absence of such categories in the metadata of the submitted studies and samples, we may ascertain the degree of sex and gender bias in the EGA and dbGaP human data repositories.
 We use data collected since 2018 to quantify the global sex bias and its evolution over time.
 Additionally, we conducted a survey to analyze the practice of the experts in reporting sex and gender metadata in human databases.
 We offer a series of recommendations based on our observations to encourage ethical methods in the gathering, sharing, and applying biological data.